Haffenreffer Museum of Anthropology: History

 The Haffenreffer Museum's origins lie in the private collection of industrialist Rudolf F. Haffenreffer.
-In 1917, Haffenreffer acquired the Mount Hope Grant, a Bristol estate which encompassed the home of Wampanoag sachem Metacomet.
+In 1917, Haffenreffer acquired the Mount Hope Grant, a Bristol estate that encompassed the home of Wampanoag sachem Metacomet.
 Haffenreffer discovered a number of artifacts on the property and acquired others during trips through the Western United States.
 In 1928, he constructed the Haffenreffer Museum of the American Indian to house his collection.
 Following his death in 1954, Haffenreffer's family donated his collection and estate to Brown University.
-Under the tenure of founding director J. Louis Giddings, the museum's scope expanded to include artifacts from the Arctic, Africa, and Pacific.
+Under the tenure of founding director J. Louis Giddings, the museum's scope expanded to include artifacts from the Arctic, Africa, and the Pacific.

 In 1995 Brown, under the leadership of President Vartan Gregorian, purchased the Old Stone Bank and Benoni Cooke House as part of a plan to relocate the museum's collection and galleries to Downtown Providence.
 Brown sold the bank building in 2009, abandoning the plan.

 In 2006, the Haffenreffer Museum opened a gallery in Manning Hall on Brown's central campus.
 In 2019, the museum again announced a plan to relocate its collection from Bristol to a consolidated site in Providence, adjacent to the Brown campus.
 The inventory and planned relocation of the museum's collections is supported by a grant from the Andrew W. Mellon Foundation.

 Mission

 The Haffenreffer Museum of Anthropology is Brown University’s teaching museum.
-A resource across the university, it aims to inspire creative and critical thinking about culture by fostering interdisciplinary understanding of the material world.
+A resource across the university, it aims to inspire creative and critical thinking about culture by fostering an interdisciplinary understanding of the material world.
 It provides opportunities for faculty and students to work with collections and the public, teaching through objects and programs in classrooms, in the CultureLab and exhibitions in Manning Hall, and at the Collections Research Center.